 Due to this, when selecting a coconut milk for iced coffee, opt for one with lower fat content.
 This should help the two liquids to combine together more easily.

-Even within the coconut milk beverage field, there are various types.
+Even within the coconut milk beverage field, there are different varieties.
 These can be classified as unsweetened, sweetened, and flavored.
-Here is what you need to know about selecting these:
+Here is what you need to know about selecting these non dairy drinks:

-The difference between these two milks is fairly obvious.
+The difference between these two kinds is fairly obvious.
 So, which one should you choose to put in your coffee?

-As you can imagine, this is largely a personal decision.
-If you prefer a sweeter cup of coffee, then the sweetened version may appeal to you more.
+Keep in mind, this is largely a personal decision.
+If you love a sweeter cup of coffee, then the sweetened version may appeal to you more.

-At the same time, you should be aware that sweetened coconut milk has added sugar.
+At the same time, you should be aware that sweetened option has added sugar.
 Thus, it contains a greater number of calories as well.

 Flavored coconut milk works well if you like adding creamers to your coffee, but don’t want to deal with added sugar or calories.

-It may also be a suitable option if you aren’t particularly fond of the natural taste of coconut milk.
+It may also be a suitable solution if you aren’t a fan of the natural taste of coconut milk.

 Before selecting a particular type of coconut milk for your coffee, make sure to read the nutrition label.
 This will let you know exactly how nutritious a certain brand is.

-Now, on average, the nutritional content of unsweetened coconut milk would look like this:
+Now, on average, the nutritional content for single servings of unsweetened coconut milk would look like this:

-Naturally, the exact values will vary from one brand to another.
-Some brands will fortify their milks so that they have higher levels of calcium or vitamins.
+Naturally, the exact amounts will vary from one brand to another.
+Some brands will fortify their milks so that they have higher levels of nutrients or vitamins.